sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 # Azure PowerShell reference
-These are just for reference.
+These snippets are just for reference.
 I found them valuable while authoring this article.
 # Get the keys of a storage account
 ```
 $keys=Get-AzStorageAccountKey -ResourceGroupName $ResourceGroup -Name $DemoAccountName